xiaoyang-sde/knowledge-base/docs/database-system-concepts/01-relational-languages.md

 - `PRIMARY KEY`: The attributes `param1, param2` form the primary key of the relation.
 The primary-key attributes are required to be non-null and unique.
 - `FOREIGN KEY(param1, param2, ...)
-REFERENCES s`: The foreign key specification defines that the values of `param1, param2` must correspond to values of the primary key atrributes in relation `s`.
+REFERENCES s`: The foreign key specification defines that the values of `param1, param2` must correspond to values of the primary key attributes in relation `s`.
 - `NOT NULL`: The constraint specifies that the null value is not allowed for the specific attribute.
 - `UNIQUE`: The values in this column have to be unique.
 - `CHECK(predicate)`: The value in this column must satisfies the predicate. (e.g. `CHECK(budget > 0)`)
 - `AUTOINCREMENT`: The integer value is automatically filled in and incremented with each row insertion.

-The `ALTER TABLE` statement adds attriburtes to an existing relation.
+The `ALTER TABLE` statement adds attributes to an existing relation.
 The new attributes is specified with `DEFAULT` or assigned `NULL` for all tuples in the relation.

 ```sql
 ALTER TABLE relation ADD attribute domain DEFAULT default_value;